New PC/Laptop Onboarding - Unboxing to Free Play

-- Use the latest ISO: If you are performing a fresh install of the OS it will behoove you to get the latest ISO from the developer for your use in the installation.
+- Use the latest Install Media: If you are performing a fresh install of the OS it will behoove you to get the latest ISO from the developer for your use in the installation.
 This will cut down (but likely not eliminate) the amount of time you need to spend installing updates post-installation.
 It is strongly advisable to verify the signature of the ISO if at all possible as well.
 If you are unsure how to do this, it may be better to stick to the image the device came with.

 - Default/First Account: All modern operating systems of which I am aware (at least, any you are likely to use) are based around the concept of allowing/including multiple users.
 This actually serves a function beyond setting up the computer to allow multiple people to use it; security, if used correctly.
 In this case, I'm advising you to use a slightly-watered-down version of the least necessary permissions model.
-So, this first account that the OS is prompting you to create, this administrative account, is not for any user's daily use.
+So, this first account that the OS is prompting you to create, the administrative account, is not for any user's daily use.
 Feel free to give it a basic name (avoid system or root, but administrator is, frankly, fine), and absolutely give it a strong password, which you should store in a password manager.

 Step III.
 Hardening